 That is all.

-Actually it's not!
+UPDATE Actually it's not!
 I forgot to mention that Uinta Brewery says it is 100% wind-powered.
-From the company's page
+From the company's page (emphasis in original):

 Uinta Brewing Company (UBC) became 100% wind powered in 2001.
 The first company to be 100% wind powered in the State of Utah, Uinta has worked cooperatively as a Visionary with Pacificor's Blue Sky Program to promote the use of wind power to commercial and residential users throughout the state.
 Blue Sky Pilsner was named in honor of wind power.
 In 2011, Uinta installed solar-electric paneling on the brewery's roof, allowing up to 30KW of electrical power to be generated for Uinta's beer production--roughly 15% of the brewery's power usage.
 Uinta is currently 15% Solar and 85% Wind Powered.